 Bereavement Point offers hospitality and a listening ear to anyone who is affected by the death of a loved one and is coping with bereavement.

 Support, resources and wellbeing help for carers developed in collaboration between Carers, NHS healthcare teams, CCGs, Local Authorities and the University of Warwick

 Children & Young People’s Occupational Therapy Service (Coventry) / Integrated Disability Service (Warwickshire)

 Children's mental health and wellbeing: resources for children and young people in Coventry and Warwickshire

 Guide for crisis management in adults and young people

-The specialist child and adolescent mental health service (CAMHS) supports children/young people with moderate to severe mental health difficulties (including mental illness).
+The integrated specialist child and adolescent mental health service supports children & young people with mental health difficulties (including mental illness) and eating disorders.